 1985 The long-running Off-Broadway hit Nunsense opens at the Cherry Lane Theatre, where nuns and priests comprise a large part of the audience of the Dan Goggin-directed (and composed) musical.
 Sister Mary Amnesia is played by Semina De Laurentis.
 This production runs a whopping 3,672 performances.

-1994 Slavs! opens at New York Theatre Workshop tonight.
-This Tony Kushner play is the self-proclaimed "coda" to his Broadway successes, Angels in America I & II.
-This production starred Marisa Tomei and Joseph Wiseman and ran 64 performances.
+1994 Slavs! opens at New York Theatre Workshop.
+The Tony Kushner play is the self-proclaimed "coda" to his Angels in America.
+The production starred Marisa Tomei and Joseph Wiseman, and runs 64 performances.